 Important News About the Sonos Dock

-Introduced in 2010, the Sonos Dock provided a way to play music directly from Apple devices to the Sonos system without the need of a wireless connection or the Sonos app.
+Introduced in 2010, the Sonos Dock provided a way to play music direct from Apple devices to the Sonos system without the need of a wireless connection or the Sonos app.
 Although we support Sonos products for as long as possible, Apple no longer supports many of the devices Dock was designed to work with.
-Therefore, as of the software update on October 9, 2018, Dock is no longer supported as part of the Sonos system.
+Therefore, as of the software update on 9 October 2018, Dock is no longer supported as part of the Sonos system.

 What does this mean?